alejandrods/Clean-Text-Images/README.md

-# Clean_Text_Images
-Clean Automatically Text from Images
+# Clean Text Images

-Function to Clean Text Automatically
-Take the images and convert it to gray scale and we measure the number of white pixels (between 245 - 255) in the bottom of the image.
+Function to Clean Text Automatically.
+It takes the images and converts it to gray scale, we measure the number of white pixels (between 245 - 255) in the bottom of the image.
 Then we convert the image to blur scale and calculate the lines, if the slope of the lines is between -0.06 and 0.06 we return the values.
 Finally, we delete that part of the images.

 * 1.- We convert the image to grayscale
 * 2.- Take the 25% bottom part of the image